 In 2017, the Company's wholly-owned subsidiary, CPHL (HK) Limited ("CPHL") and PRG Construction Sdn.
-Bhd. ("PCSB") jointly incorporated Premier Mirach Sdn.Bhd. ("PMSB") to pursue property and construction projects in Malaysia.
+Bhd. ("PCSB") set up a joint venture company Premier Mirach Sdn.
+Bhd. ("PMSB") to pursue property and construction projects in Malaysia.
 CPHL and PCSB has a 75% and 25% shareholding in PMSB respectively.
-The current ongoing project is expected to be completed by April 2020.